 We are in need of volunteers to man the pantry and help keep things organized.
 Please contact Barbara Truscinski if you can help out on a Saturday morning for 2 hours.

-We are asking for donations of the following non-perishable foods that need replenishing:
+We are asking for donations of the following non-perishable items that need replenishing:

-Peanut butter, jelly, canned tuna fish and chicken, canned fruit, powdered milk, apple juice, tissues, hand soaps, deodorant, shampoo and conditioner, and canned soups.
+Peanut butter, jelly, canned tuna fish and chicken, canned fruit, powdered milk, apple juice, tissues, toilet paper, paper towels, hand soaps, deodorant, tooth paste and tooth brushes, shampoo and conditioner, and canned soups.

 Donations may be dropped off in the church or at the Food Pantry.
 Thank you for your generosity.